sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 The current technologies in the market by necessity provide general purpose APIs to perform general purpose actions (ACLs, forwarding tables, metering, etc.).
-The reason is that it is impossiible to target a general purpose API to each specific technology provider's implemantation.
-Obviusely, all this works against high performance connectivity.
+The reason is that it is impossiible to target each specific technology provider's implemantation.
+Obviusely, a general purpose approach can just do so much and works against high performance connectivity.

 DASH takes a different approach.
 It does not make any assumption or enforce any implementation details, such as programming language.
-It delegates to the technology providers such decisions so they can best employ their know-how and competitive edge to obtain the best possible results, as long as the agreed upon behaviroal model and the test cases are satisfied.
+It delegates to the technology providers such decisions so they can best employ their know-how and competitive edge to obtain the best possible results, as long as the agreed upon DASH behaviroal model and test cases are satisfied.

 ### Objectives